Before they went on strike, West Virginia teachers packed bags to make sure kids didn't go hungry

 Teachers, staffers and volunteers gathered Wednesday at schools packing bags with meals to get students through the expected two-day strike.

-But the strike stretched into Monday, and the teachers mobilized again.
+But the strike stretched into this week, and the teachers mobilized again.
 They are continuing to take time away from the picket line to make sure their students eat.

 With the children not in school to pick up the meals, families are being directed toward makeshift distribution points.
 Some families are finding striking teachers on their doorstep with boxes of food.